 .sln solution file to open plugin source code in your IDE.

 2. Implement functionality

 Don't forget to implement functionality for template methods and properties that by default return

 Note to Visual Studio users: If you are having issues compiling plugins created from the template, make sure that nuget dependencies are downloaded and installed properly.
 If you can't for some reason restore SDK nuget package, try following:

 - Use "Save all" and save solution file if you are prompted to.

-- Restart Visual Studio and open plugin solution file (.sln).
+- Restart Visual Studio if new solution file was created.

 - Restore nuget dependencies via right-click menu on the solution item (in solution explorer, using "Restore NuGet packages").